nine-lives-later/zzmq/README.md

 This Zig library provides a ZeroMQ client.

+It is implemented based on the C API of [libzmq](https://libzmq.readthedocs.io/en/latest/).
+The interface is highly inspired by [CZMQ](http://czmq.zeromq.org) and [goczmq](https://github.com/zeromq/goczmq).

-It is implemented as a wrapper of the "High-level C Binding for ZeroMQ" ([CZMQ](http://czmq.zeromq.org)).
+It was originally based on the "High-level C Binding for ZeroMQ" ([CZMQ](http://czmq.zeromq.org)), but later moved to using [libzmq](https://libzmq.readthedocs.io/en/latest/) directly, to provide zero-copy message support.

 **IMPORTANT: The library is currently still work in progress!!**